qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   Generally, if your frontend and backend are in the same website (same domain name and port) then there is no CORS issue.
 - [Reverse path filtering](https://en.wikipedia.org/wiki/Reverse-path_forwarding).
 When routing is asymmetric, packet from A to B use different interface than packets from B to A, then reverse path filtering rejects valid packets.
 - In old versions of Linux, if `tcp_tw_recycle` is enabled, it aggressively recycles connection based on TCP timestamp.
 NAT and load balancer can make TCP timestamp not monotonic, so that feature can drop normal connections.
-- SSL needs to connect to CA to work.
-It may cause problems in private network unconnected to internet.
+- When using SSL/TLS in private network unconnected to internet, the client may try to check certificate revocation status from internet, which will timeout.
 - Certificate expire.
 Examples: [Starlink incident](https://www.appviewx.com/blogs/expired-certificate-causes-high-profile-service-outage-proving-certificate-automation-is-critical/), [LinkedIn incident](https://www.appviewx.com/blogs/linkedin-certificate-expiry-fiasco-third-times-a-charm/), [Microsoft Teams incident](https://www.exoprise.com/2020/02/04/teams-outage-expired-certificate/)

 [^keepalive]: Note that [HTTP/1.0 Keep-Alive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Keep-Alive) is different to TCP keepalive.